newtonmota/progit/pt-br/04-git-server/01-chapter4.markdown

 #### Os Contras ####

-The downside of serving your repository over HTTP is that it’s relatively inefficient for the client.
+O lado negativo of serving your repository over HTTP is that it’s relatively inefficient for the client.
 It generally takes a lot longer to clone or fetch from the repository, and you often have a lot more network overhead and transfer volume over HTTP than with any of the other network protocols.
 Because it’s not as intelligent about transferring only the data you need — there is no dynamic work on the part of the server in these transactions — the HTTP protocol is often referred to as a _dumb_ protocol.
 For more information about the differences in efficiency between the HTTP protocol and the other protocols, see Chapter 9.

 ## Getting Git on a Server ##